DaFrankort/lenny-dnd-bot/readme.md

 - `/search table <table-name>` - Look up a D&D Table (e.g. Wild Magic Surge).
 - `/search species <species-name>` - Look up a D&D Species (e.g. Human).
 - `/search all <query>` - Look for many related results regarding D&D data.
 Example: `/search fire` would return any data with 'fire' in the name.

+### D&D Homebrew Data

+Manage your server's homebrew D&D data for spells, items, creatures, and more.
+For entry deletion or editing you will need to either have the Manage Messages permissions for the server or be the original creator of the entry.

+- `/homebrew add <dnd-type>` - Add a new homebrew entry of the specified D&D type (e.g. spell, item, creature).
+- `/homebrew edit <entry>` - Edit an existing homebrew entry.
+- `/homebrew delete <entry>` - Delete an existing homebrew entry.
+- `/homebrew list [filter]` - List all homebrew entries in the server, can be filtered by D&D type.
+- `/homebrew search <entry>` - Show details of a specific homebrew entry by its ID.

 ### Character Tools